csc-ubc-okanagan/workshops/docs/UNIX_pt1.md

 Before beginning this lesson, you'll need to do a few things:

 * 1) Download [shell-lesson-data.zip](https://swcarpentry.github.io/shell-novice/data/shell-lesson-data.zip) and move the file to your desktop
-* 2) Unzip/extract the file.  **Let your instructor know if you need help with this step**.
+* 2) Unzip/extract the file.
 You should end up with a new folder called `shell-lesson-data` on your Desktop.
 * 3) If you do not already have the shell software installed, you will need to [download and install it](https://carpentries.github.io/workshop-template/install_instructions/#shell)